aforr/LineageOT/c_elegans/README.md

 # Running LineageOT on C elegans dataset

-This folder contains scripts for reproducing the analysis of C. elegans data in the [LineageOT paper](https://www.nature.com/articles/s41467-021-25133-1).
+This folder contains scripts for reproducing parts of the analysis of _C. elegans_ data in the [LineageOT paper](https://www.nature.com/articles/s41467-021-25133-1).

-Our goal with these scripts is reproducibility, not usability for future analyses.
-We do not plan to make additions beyond what is necessary to recreate the published figures.
-Errors discovered may be noted but not corrected.
+Our priority with these scripts is reproducibility rather than usability for future analyses.
+It is a record of what we did, not necessarily what you should do.
+The code is messy in places.
+If you would like to do something more complicated than creating identical figures to ours, and you are struggling with the code, please get in touch.

+All figures were created on Ubuntu.
+Adaptations may need to be made for other operating systems.

 ## Acquiring data